"To identify, equip, place, and support individuals called to be Chaplains of the incarcerated."

 Magic Valley Chaplain Application Process

-Twin Falls County and Jerome County Requirements 1-2Magic Valley Chaplain Requirements 1-8
+Twin Falls County, Jerome County, Gooding County, Juvenile Detention Center, and Idaho Department of Correction Requirements 1-2Magic Valley Chaplain Requirements 1-8

 - Complete the Twin Falls or Jerome County Volunteer application and Submit Volunteer application for approval to [email protected].